-The Chairman of this committee is independent.
-On 1 June 2015, on the appointment of ST Pearce, this committee became comprised of a majority of independent directors, as required by Recommendation 8.1.
+The Chairman of this committee is independent and the committee is comprised of a majority of independent directors, as required by Recommendation 8.1.
 Details of these directors' qualifications, experience and attendance at committee meetings are set out in the directors' report in the annual financial statements.